 They don’t exactly work under your company, nor do they work in the same office.
 This makes it tough to create and follow up on sales plans and sales strategies because sometimes your emails and notifications get to the bottom of their inbox.
 Chances are, If you don’t get an immediate reply, it doesn’t mean that they’re ignoring you—but it could mean that you need to follow up.

-But how do you follow-up with your intermediaries, resellers, brokers and account managers?
-And, how do you build an effective follow-up process?
+But how do you follow up with your intermediaries, resellers, brokers, and account managers?
+How do you build an effective follow-up process?
 These are probably some of the most common questions we’ve received.…but don’t worry!

 1. Understand that data availability is not the same as data accessibility

-First, make sure that the data you have is accessible for your account managers, sales partners and intermediaries.
+First, make sure that the data you have is accessible to your account managers, sales partners, and intermediaries.

 In other cases, some employees update the data and upload it online, but with so many indirect sales partners, sales management is a challenge.
 In addition, they lose track of the files they sent and forget whether or not they sent them.
 Meaning that relevant information might not be accessible to all of your indirect partners.
-Having a business software, channel software, a tool or location where you can place all your data, and that’s available to all your indirect sales partners and intermediaries—is important.
-This way, up to date information and follow-ups are readily available to them.
+Having business software, channel software, a tool or location where you can place all your data, and that’s available to all your indirect sales partners and intermediaries—is important.
+This way, up-to-date information, and follow-ups are readily available to them.
 There’s also less time wasted finding information, and more time spent with the tasks that matter.